Relm4/blog/content/posts/announcing_relm4_v0.5_beta/index.md

 ## Fewer traits, more fun!

-So far, Relm4 had many different traits for different use-cases.
+So far, Relm4 had several traits for different use-cases.
-In total, 7 traits have been unified into one interface, the `Component` trait.
+In total, 7 traits were unified into one interface, the `Component` trait.
-Furthermore, the new trait doesn't only cover all previous use-cases, it even adds some features on top.
+Furthermore, the new trait covers not only all previous use-cases, it even adds some features on top.

 ### Maximum flexibility

 In version 0.4, Relm4's macros had become more attractive for gtk4-rs based applications.
-I'm happy this trend continues in 0.5.
+I'm happy this trend continues in version 0.5.
 You can now mix Relm4 into any gtk-rs application and the other way around with hardly any limitations.

 ### Commands